News and

 Annual adjustments to the Virginia minimum wage rate will continue in future years by this same methodology.
 For questions regarding this calculation or Virginia’s minimum wage laws, please contact the Department of Labor and Industry’s Division of Labor and Employment Law at (804) 786-2706 or laborlaw@doli.virginia.gov.

-DOLI also sent a letter to business groups in Virginia, to provide notification of the increase, and a copy of the letter can be found here.
+DOLI sent a letter to business groups in Virginia, to provide notification of the increase, and a copy of the letter can be found here.

 Virginia Department of Labor and Industry Recertifies Eastman Performance Films as a Voluntary Protection Program ‘STAR’ site